Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/usage/node-setups/producing-node.md

 ## Goal

 This section describes how to set up a producing node within the network.
-A producing node, as its name implies, is a node that is configured to produce blocks in an Wire-based blockchain.
+A producing node, as its name implies, is a node that is configured to produce blocks in a Wire-based blockchain.
 This functionality if provided through the `producer_plugin` as well as other [Nodeop Plugins](../../plugins/index.md).

 ## Before you begin